Krusty84/TCPresaleDreamland/README.md

-# tcPresaleDreamland
+# TCPresaleDreamland

 ## 🚀 What is this?

-**tcPresaleDreamland** is your best friend when you need to impress stakeholders without showing the painful truth of real Teamcenter data.
+**TCPresaleDreamland** is your best friend when you need to impress stakeholders without showing the painful truth of real Teamcenter data.
 It's a lightweight, one-click demo data generator tailored for **Presales Engineers**, **Solution Architects**, and other demo warriors who don't have time for real integrations.

 > 🧙‍♂️ Create Items, BOM's, Requirement Specifications in seconds – no actual product knowledge required!